 How to extend your fasting window

 - At the start, try going for a 20/4 window once a week.
 This is also known as the warrior diet.
 You can even try having one-meal-a-day known as OMAD.

 - If at some point you feel you cant get your mind off food, then break your fast sooner.
-Fasting is also a stress factor, so don’t go too fast.
+Fasting is also a stress factor, so don’t go

 - Take electrolytes and salt during the day.